 Although we don’t know their SEO strategy and maybe this description does achieve their desired goals, here’s a version that we edited to be more effective for SEO purposes:

 In episode #1837, Neil and Eric discuss how to use SEO to discover what your customer needs actually are.
-We cover everything in an SEO strategy for customers from looking at the most searched questions to using Google autocomplete, there are so many ways to tap into people's minds through the power of search engine optimization.
+We cover everything in an SEO strategy, from looking at the most searched questions to using Google autocomplete, there are many ways to tap into people's minds through the power of search engine optimization.
 Tune in to hear it all.

-With our example, the seed keyword is SEO and we have also added SEO strategy as well as search engine optimization in addition to the original descriptions keywords.
+With our example, the seed keyword is SEO and we also added SEO strategy as well as search engine optimization in addition to the original description’s keywords.

 You want your shownotes to be skimmable and easy to read, a.k.a. no huge blocks of text.
 In addition to keywords, some ways that you may optimize your shownotes are: